hqpham98/c1023-code-solutions/javascript-view-swapping/javascript-view-swapping-quiz-notes.md

 - If you didn't use a loop to conditionally show or hide the views in the page, how would your JavaScript code be written instead?

-A series of if statements checking each view/tab.
+A series of if-statements checking each view/tab.

 ## Notes